-That title just triggered a level 1 Defcon alert at all of the software companies I’ve ever worked with.
-I hate to answer a question with… a bunch of questions but, “what are your needs?”
-Is user experience, industry expertise, control or price your primary concern?
+Who is the best software provider?
+I hate to answer a question with a bunch of questions, but what are your needs?
+Is user experience, industry expertise, control, or price your primary concern?
 How comprehensive does the software need to be?
 Do you want something that covers all of the bases or do you want to piece different solutions together?
 How about international: what providers even know what localizations to consider in the countries you want to go into, and how much experience do they have in those countries?
 Do you have database options?
 Can they support a single database and/or a hub and spoke; or how do they handle multiple markets?

 This isn’t even a start to a list of items on a decision matrix concerning this subject.
 Without spending hours describing the pros and cons of each software vendor (I feel it would be unfair to name names in contexts of who does what), it seems to me with MLM commission and tool providers in general (as it relates to how they position themselves in the market), there are a few categories: